Welcome to Our Little 100 Mile Event

 - 100 mile Hares will be assigned 1, 2 or 3 digit numbers (numbers 1 through 150)

 - 100 mile Tortoises will be assigned 3 digit numbers (numbers 500 through 800)

-Your drop bags MUST be left at the Ski Basin Transit Center on Thursday, September 7, between 3 and 8 PM!
-Runners in our 100 miler may have five drop bags.
-We will transport them to Long Lake, Olympian Hall, Cow Creek, Spring Creek Ponds and Summit Lake.
-You may also leave bags near the finish line in The Pool Tent.
+Your drop bags MUST be left at the Transit Center on Thursday, September 17, between 3 and 8 PM!
+Runners in our 100-miler may have three drop bags, giving you access to them seven times.
+We will transport them to Long Lake, Olympian Hall, and Summit Lake.
+You may also leave bags near the finish line.
 Please be sure to affix your bib number, name and designated aid station to each of your drop bags!

 Mandatory Pre-Race Briefing:

-There is a mandatory pre-race briefing Thursday, September 7 at 6-7 PM at The Pool Tent at the base of the ski area.
+There is a mandatory pre-race briefing Thursday, September 17 at 6-7 PM at the Pool Tent in The Grand.
 We will try not to be too verbose but we will issue you the usual warnings about the weather, checking in and out of the aid stations, following the course markings, and absolutely not littering, and of course, there will be a drawing for some awfully decent gifts.
 But all bunnies have to be there to hear it in person to win them and get your race packet.

 Based on popular demand, or lack thereof, there will be no pre-race dinner.
 There are many restaurants to suit all budgets located within walking distance of the start, as well as in downtown Steamboat Springs, a few minutes drive away or a hop on the free bus.
 And we do have a terrific post-race party.